funkybrain/Transmission/README.txt

 > how can we load multiple levels and put them end-to-end?
 - test loading another level and offsetting all coordinates by width of first level

+> clean-up assets that are 100 pixels behind camera position

 Next: release 1.3
 -----------------